Call for Free consultation

 When You Miss More Than One Mortgage Payments

 When a homeowner misses more than one mortgage payment, the mortgage servicer will usually attempt to collect the back payments by calling the mortgagee and mailing them notices.
 If this describes your current situation, by responding to the company you may be able to work out a payment agreement to get you back on track.
 This can help you avoid the foreclosure of your home.
 The mortgage service cannot file your case in Florida foreclosure court until you are 120 days delinquent on your payments.
-If you are close to this time limit, or if it has already passed, contact our foreclosure trial lawyer in Clearwater, FL to learn more about your legal options and how we might be able to help you.
+If you are close to this time limit, or if it has already passed, contact our foreclosure trial lawyers in Clearwater, FL to learn more about your legal options and how we might be able to help you.
+It is crucial to prepare for significant life events and legal processes to ensure you are ready for situations like probate or home ownership decisions.

 The Clearwater, FL Foreclosure Process